Codecademy/docs/content/cybersecurity/concepts/social-engineering/social-engineering.md

 ## How Do Businesses Defend Against Social Engineering Attacks?

 Businesses educate and train employees across the organization.
-Individuals at all levels should understand not to click on suspicious links or to accept unusual offers, no matter how legitimate the email appears.
+Employees at all levels should understand not to click on suspicious links or to accept unusual offers, despite how legitimate an email appears to be.
 The following are some quick tips to remember:

 - Think Before Clicking: Attackers employ a sense of urgency to make you act first and think later in social engineering attacks.
 If you receive an email with a sense of urgency that seems unusual, it is best to take a moment to check if the source is credible first.
 - Research The Sources: Check the domain links to see if they are real.
 Usually, a typo/spelling error is an indicator that something isn’t right.
 Hovering your cursor on a link before you actually click on it will reveal the where the link will send you.